Bitvis VIP Specification Coverage

 Note

-If tick-off is performed on a requirement that was not listed in the requirement list, a TB_WARNING will be issued.
-However, the requirement will still be included in the partial coverage file.
+If tick-off is performed on a requirement that was not listed in the Requirement List, a TB_WARNING will be issued.
+However, the requirement will still be included in the Partial Coverage file.
 The final compliance of the requirement will depend on the strictness level specified when running the run_spec_cov.py script.

 Object